Call Mon-Sun:

 • Major depressive disorder (MDD)

-As a selective serotonin reuptake inhibitor (SSRI), Paxil works by blocking the reabsorption of a neurotransmitter called serotonin in the brain.
+As a selective serotonin reuptake inhibitor (SSRI), Paxil is thought to work by blocking the reabsorption of a neurotransmitter called serotonin in the brain.
 In doing so, Paxil increases the concentration of serotonin, at least temporarily, which is thought to improve the transmission of messages between neurons in your brain that impact mood and anxiety.2

 SSRI drugs such as Paxil have become some of the most widely prescribed medications both in the United States and worldwide.
-However, some wish to discontinue their use of Paxil because the adverse effects impact their quality of life, but doing so abruptly can cause withdrawal symptoms.3
+Despite their seeming popularity, a person may wish to discontinue using Paxil because the adverse effects have negatively impacted their quality of life.

 Paroxetine Side Effects